 - The International School of Brussels

-Some are classed as ‘candidate’ schools which are going through the rigorous process of IB authorization.
+Some are classed as candidate schools that are going through the rigorous process of IB authorization.

-Pascale explains that to become authorized for any particular IB program a school moves from consideration to consultancy and finally authorisation which can take 2 or more years.
-Once authorised each school must then undergo a continual five-year cycle of evaluation which ensures that the IB philosophy becomes part of the school’s DNA.
+Pascale explains that to become authorized for any particular IB program a school moves from consideration to consultancy and finally authorization which can take two or more years.
+Once authorized each school must then undergo a continual five-year cycle of evaluation which ensures that the IB philosophy becomes part of the school’s DNA.

-While there are an estimated one million students globally enrolled on IB programs internationally, Pascale admits that not all parents are immediately convinced of the advantages of taking the IB path.
+While there are an estimated one million students globally enrolled in IB programs internationally, Pascale admits that not all parents are immediately convinced of the advantages of taking the IB path.

 “The school must demonstrate that the move is based on years of research.
 As the creators of educational programs, we don’t know what the future holds.
 Some jobs won’t exist in five or 10 years.

 “Our job is to develop today the skills and attributes that young people will need tomorrow, and IB is the best vehicle to enable us to achieve that.”